334 Student Union, (937) 775-2556, firstname.lastname@example.org

 Uncertain about an academic major?
 Uncertain about a career direction?
 Not sure of your interests, values, or skills?
 Looking for a career that matches your personality?
 Just having a hard time getting started?
 Career Services offers tools and personal advising to help.

 Available to current students, student employment positions are paid jobs that do not require a particular major.
 Duties are usually general in nature.
 Opportunities exist on campus and off campus.
 Student employment jobs are excellent résumé builders and may provide field-related experience.
-To view job postings with application instructions, use the Student Jobs on Campus link on the Career Services homepage and login to The Wright Search using the Guest Login button.
+To view job postings with application instructions, use the Career Services login.

-Career Services advisers can provide valuable assistance in developing and evaluating job search self-marketing tools.
+Career Services advisers can provide valuable assistance in developing and evaluating job search tools.
 Advisers assist with developing the content, competitiveness, and style of résumés and cover letters.
 The Mock Interview Program allows prospective job candidates to practice their interviewing skills in a simulated interview environment.
 Mock interviews provide constructive feedback to the participants to enhance job prospects by improving interview skills.
-Students and alumni interested in participating in On-Campus Interviews must first complete their profile and upload a résumé with The Wright Search résumé posting, job posting, and on-campus interviewing system.
+Students and alumni interested in participating in On-Campus Interviews must first complete their profile and upload a résumé with Career Services.

-Career Services host a variety of events throughout the year to support and connect students, alumni, and employers.
+Career Services hosts a variety of events throughout the year to support and connect students, alumni, and employers.
 In addition, employers may schedule recruiting events through us.

-These networking and recruiting events include on-campus interviewing, recruiting days, information sessions, information tables, and special opportunities for faculty and staff.
+These networking and recruiting events include on-campus interviewing, career fairs, information sessions, information tables, and special opportunities for faculty and staff.

-We also post events and deadlines for special programs with which we have formal affiliations.
+We also post events and deadlines for special programs with which we have formal affiliations (e.g. Disney Internship Program, The Washington Center, etc.).